battre/autocomplete-attribute-explainer/README.md

 * `autofill` supports the concepts of `autocomplete` but extends them.
 * `autofill` does not force websites to use the unstructured address format of `autocomplete` (e.g. relying on address-lineX fields).
-It allows websites to get browser-based autofill on their their forms which follow local customs or requirements of local shipping companies.
+It allows websites to get browser-based autofill on their their forms which follow local customs, tax reporting requirements, or requirements of local shipping companies.
   This may mean requesting fine grained data types like a street name, house number, floor number, etc.
 * The `autofill` attribute is based on the idea of having a framework to describe addresses in general.
-This framework is adapted to the needs of different countries via country profiles (similarly to ISO 19160).
+This framework provides more token types than the current `autocomplete` attribute and is adapted to the needs of different countries via country profiles (similarly to ISO 19160).
 This allows us to support field types that are very common in some countries but non-existent as individual fields in others.